Moutiea/portfolio/README.md

 Blender : I've taken the initiative to self-learn Blender, and to be honest, I'm still in the early stages of mastering this software.
 Consider me a beginner.
 Despite that, I've managed to create a simple donut animation as part of my learning process.

+## Education
+High school diploma                | High School EL Manar, Sfax (2019-2020) Bachelor of Mechanical Engineering | Higher Institute of Industrial Management of Sfax (2020-2023)

+## Work Experience
+**Senior Industrial Maintenance Technician @ Société Indusrielle De Grillage " SIG" (09-2020-Current)

+-Dismantled electrical machinery to replace faulty switches and electrical and mechanical system elements.
+-Diagnosed, repaired and replaced faulty electrical, electronic and mechanical components to maintain plant safety.
+-Developed, drafted and conducted preventive maintenance procedures to enforce business standards.
+-Performed routine preventive maintenance activities and retained copy of equipment programs as backups.
+-Quickly responded to internal service calls regarding malfunctioning equipment and completed repairs.
+-Performed electrical and mechanical repairs of production equipment to minimize downtime.
+-Followed work orders and specifications for machine and equipment replacement, repair, or maintenance.
+-Completed daily, weekly, and monthly checklists on building equipment to maintain records of scheduled maintenance procedures.
+-Worked with building managers to assess ongoing needs and plan preventive maintenance and cleaning schedules.
+-Inspected and maintained equipment to keep items in top working condition.
+-Monitored and documented work performance in maintenance logs in compliance with company guidelines.

+**Production Machine Operator @ Flexoprint (06-2023-08-2023)

+-Calibrated, tested, and adjusted machine settings or controls in preparation for production operations.
+-Set up and ran machinery to produce exceptional products for industrial needs.

+## Projects
+ **This is my graduation project that I 3d modeled on Solidworks.